justinethier/husk-scheme/docs/Continuations.markdown

 Languages that do not support proper tail recursion - such as JavaScript - can support CPS style, but eventually a value must be returned since the stack will keep growing larger with each call into a new function.

 ## Implementation
-Overview of how continuations are implemented in husk.

-Notes:
-what are they, what do they do
-- overview of code:
- - 2 approaches
- - code for each
- - actual continuation code
+In order to transform the husk evaluator into CPS, a new `cont` parameter had to be added to `eval`, and threaded through each call.
+This was a time consuming change as there are so many calls to `eval` with the core husk code.
+But each change was straightforward - many to the point of being mechanical.
+However, one of the reasons that it took me so long to realize CPS was the right choice was that I was looking at the problem from a different perspective.
+Although CPS works great for Haskell code, what about all of those Scheme functions that need to be evaluated?
+Surely they will not be transformed into Haskell functions - so how to handle them?

+The original husk implementation for continuations passed around a list of Scheme code to be executed as the body of the function.
+Each time a line of code is executed, the body is reduced by one line and the evaluator calls into the next one.
+This works great for supporting a certain class of continuations such as `return`.
+Anyway, the use of higher-level Haskell functions was incorporated into that code.
+This complicates the implementation somewhat, although in a sense both approaches are using CPS - in the Scheme case, we are simply passing around a scheme function.
+In fact, you could think of each line of the function as being its own CPS function.

+Anyway, talk is cheap.
+Let's walk through each part of the implementation to get an understanding of how it all works.

 ###Data type
-This data type is somewhat complicated because husk uses CPS to implement continuations, but to evaluate a Scheme function husk passes the function body to the continuation.
+As we explained, a Scheme function husk passes the function body to the continuation.
 The function body is then executed one line at a time.
 In a way we are still using CPS, but by passing around Scheme code instead of Haskell higher-order functions.
 Anyway, here is the definition:

 	Continuation {  closure :: Env    -- Environment of the continuation , body :: [LispVal] -- Code in the body of the continuation